codio/knowledge/source/instructors/authoring/guides/previewing_content.rst

 Preview mode
 ************
-You will regularly want to switch from editing your page content to preview it as users will see it.
-The best way to do this is to press the preview button in the top right of the content window.
-When the guide renders, it would open at the current page you were editing.
+You can switch from editing your page content to previewing it as users will see it.
+To do this press the preview button in the top right of the content window.
+When the guide renders, it will open at the page you were editing.

   .. image:: /img/guides/preview-button.png
      :alt: Preview button

-To return to the edit mode, press the **Editor** button and you will be returned to edit mode on the page that you were viewing in Play mode.
+To return to the edit mode, press the **Editor** button and you will return to edit mode on the same page.

   .. image:: /img/guides/editor-button.png
      :alt: Editor Button